Sv443/BetterYTM/.github/ISSUE_TEMPLATE/1_bug_report.md

 - Userscript version & build number: x.x.x (xxxxxxx)
 <!--
-  To view the userscript version and build number, either open the configuration menu and copy the numbers and letters at the bottom, or open the JavaScript console of your browser (usually with F12).
-It should be near the very top.
+  To view the userscript version and build number, either open the configuration menu and copy the numbers and letters at the bottom, or open the JavaScript console of your browser (usually with F12) and look for them at the very top.
 -->